If you are a houseplant owner, maybe you have experienced white sticky stuff on plants or sticky residue on plant leaves.

 … it seems to happen.
 A sticky sap on the leaves and plant foliage.

-One day on the way to grab your breakfast you notice the area around your plant is tacky or sticky, a sticky couch, sticky floors, and the leaves are sticky too.
-You step back, scratch your head and ask a few questions…
+One day, on the way to grab your breakfast, you notice the area around your indoor plant is tacky or sticky, with a sticky couch, sticky floors, and sticky leaves on plants.

 - Did the kids spill a soft drink?